Grades are posted online and can be accessed at www.albanytech.edu. A grade of "C" or better is required in all courses for graduation.

-The Presidential Scholar award is awarded to students who graduate with a cumulative 3.95 to 4.0 GPA.
+The Presidential Scholar award is awarded to students who graduate with a cumulative 3.95 to 4.0 overall GPA.

-The Honors with Distinction award is awarded to students who graduate with a cumulative 3.75 to 3.94 GPA.
+The Honors with Distinction award is awarded to students who graduate with a cumulative 3.75 to 3.94 overall GPA.

 When a course is taken more than once, the best grade will be used in calculating the grade point average for graduation.

 A student cannot enroll in a course if he/she has failed the prerequisite for that same course.

 A course adjustment is any change to a student’s registered course schedule, including any of the following: changing a credit option, adding a class, dropping a class, or withdrawing from a class or the college.
 Depending on the student’s course load, adding a course may result in a tuition increase.
 The deadlines for processing specific course adjustments are stated in the Schedule of Classes.

 During the official add period (up to the third class day of the term) a student may add courses.
 After the add period, students may not add additional courses; however, they may withdraw from a course(s) with a "W" grade and no academic penalty through the 60% mark of the semester.
 The "W" grade is not included in the calculation of the student's grade point average.
 Students who withdraw from a course or withdraw from College after the 60% mark of the semester and are passing, may receive a grade of WP (withdrew passing) in the case of hardship as determined by the Vice President of Academic Affairs or a designated representative.
 Failure to attend class does not constitute a withdrawal.